AnClark/cygpm_prototype/README.md

 ## Known Traps

 - Stream objects' `getline()` method will be too slow when reading big files.
-- Flex++ is still under beta, having a totally different API to Flex.
+- Flex++ is still under beta, which is much more slower than Flex.